Speech Pathology and Therapy Adelaide

 At SASHC we have a structured intake process to minimise waitlisting and ensuring patients are seen as soon as possible.

-Pediatric: Speech Pathology Case History Form
+For Children: Speech Pathology Case History Form

-NDIS: NDIS Service Agreement
+For NDIS Patients: NDIS Service Agreement

 Therapy at SASHC